harman20/Customer-Manager/README.md

 # Angular, NodeJS, MongoDB Customers Service

 This project provides a look at getting started using Angular Http functionality and how it can be used to call a Node.js RESTful service.
-The code is for the Integrating Angular with Node.js RESTful Services available on Pluralsight at https://www.pluralsight.com/courses/angular-nodejs-restful-services.
+The code is for the Integrating Angular with Node.js.A very basic application comprises of different customer details entered through a user.
+The features include a customer’s name, Email, Address, Cities, etc. Several API has been integrated into the project such as state API.
+Technologies Used: Back-end: MongoDB, ExpressJs, AngularJs and NodeJs

 ## Angular Concepts Covered